-- base salary; - annual cash incentive plan compensation; - mid-term and long-term incentive plan compensation made up of share-based awards and Options; and - employee benefits and executive perquisites, including a Supplementary Executive Retirement Plan ("SERP") in the form of a Retirement Compensation Arrangement ("RCA") Trust.
+- base salary; - annual cash incentive plan compensation; - mid-term and long-term incentive plan compensation made up of Share-based awards and Options; and - employee benefits and executive perquisites, including a Supplementary Executive Retirement Plan ("SERP") in the form of a Retirement Compensation Arrangement ("RCA") Trust.

 The HRC Committee annually reviews the various elements of compensation to ensure alignment with the goals of Centerra and each executive officer, as well as Centerra's compensation objectives and philosophy.
-While the precise proportions of executive compensation will vary from year to year, the HRC Committee and the Board believe it is important that most of the compensation paid to executives of the Company be in the form of "at-risk" pay (annual cash incentive bonus, PSUs, Options, and RSUs where appropriate) to more closely align those executives' actions and decisions with the interests of the Company's shareholders.
-In 2020, 79% of the CEO's and 70% (on average) of the other NEOs' total target compensation was received in "at risk" compensation.
+While the precise proportions of executive compensation will vary from year to year, the HRC Committee and the Board's compensation philosophy is that most compensation paid to executives should be "at-risk" (annual cash incentive bonus, PSUs, Options, and RSUs where appropriate) to more closely align those executives' actions and decisions with the interests of the Company's shareholders.
+In 2021, 79% of the CEO's and 71% (on average) of the other NEOs' total target compensation was received in "at risk" compensation.